coderefinery/manuals/expert-helpers.md

 # Expert helpers

-We mainly have expert helpers for large workshops.
+We mainly have expert helpers for large workshops that have teams.
+Each team has a team leader, and "expert helper" is the name for a staff person who goes between rooms helping the team leaders.

 * As an expert helper, your main job is to move between different groups and make sure that groups are doing well.

 * You might be summoned to a group whose helper needs extra help, or take the place of a helper if a group doesn't have one.
-  * Watch HackMD/Zulip for this, though requests might come in from other channels, too.
+  * Watch Notes/Zulip for this, though requests might come in from other channels, too.

 * No one is expected to know everything, but an expert helper should be